nadinengland/email-typo-js/README.md

 ## Usage

-There are a two ways to use email-typo-js, the easiest way is to load the `release/email-typo.js` into your JS environment, allowing the new prototype method `emailTypoAlternatives` to be added to the `String` object.
+Using email-typo-js is as simple as loading `release/email-typo.js` into your JS environment, which will add the new prototype method `String#emailTypoAlternatives`.
 NOTE: `String#emailTypoAlternatives` is only added if it isn't already defined, ie `=== undefined`;

 ### Simple